Kuru (disease): Ambulant stage

+Sedentary stage

-In the second (sedentary) stage, the infected individual is incapable of walking without support and experiences ataxia and severe tremors.
+In the sedentary stage, the infected individual is incapable of walking without support and experiences ataxia and severe tremors.
 Furthermore, the individual shows signs of emotional instability and depression, yet exhibits uncontrolled and sporadic laughter.
 Despite the other neurological symptoms, tendon reflexes are still intact at this stage of the disease.

+Terminal stage

-In the third and final (terminal) stage, the infected individual's existing symptoms, like ataxia, progress to the point where it is no longer possible to sit up without support.
-New symptoms also emerge: the individual develops dysphagia, which can lead to severe malnutrition, and may also become incontinent, lose the ability or will to speak, and become unresponsive to their surroundings despite maintaining consciousness.
-Towards the end of the terminal stage, patients often develop chronic ulcerated wounds that can be easily infected.
-An infected person usually dies within three months to two years after the first terminal stage symptoms, often because of pneumonia or other secondary infections.
+In the terminal stage, the infected individual's existing symptoms, like ataxia, progress to the point where it is no longer possible to sit up without support.
+New symptoms also emerge: the individual develops dysphagia (difficulty swallowing), which can lead to severe malnutrition, and may also become incontinent, lose the ability or will to speak, and become unresponsive to their surroundings despite maintaining consciousness.
+Towards the end of the terminal stage, those infected often develop chronic decubitus ulcerated wounds that can be easily infected.
+An infected person usually dies within three months to two years after the first terminal stage symptoms, often because of aspiration pneumonia or other secondary infections.

+Neuropathology

+Studies from those infected with kuru have revealed explanations for the effects which the disease can have on the brain.
+In the early stages of the disease, infected people may experience withdrawal, incoordination, tremors, and curling of the toes and feet.
+To understand the difficulties in balance and coordination, studies were conducted to analyze the brains of infected individuals.
+These studies by Klatzo, et al., found that neurons in a kuru-infected brain were abnormally small and lighter in color compared to their healthy counterparts.
+Affected neurons appear "moth-eaten" due to their characteristic deformations.
+These abnormalities in the neurons of the brain infected by kuru were similar to those with Creutzfeldt-Jakob disease (CJD).

 Causes

 Kuru is largely localized to the Fore people and people with whom they intermarried.
 The Fore people ritualistically cooked and consumed body parts of their family members following their death to incorporate "the body of the dead person into the bodies of living relatives, thus helping to free the spirit of the dead".
-Because the brain is the organ enriched in the infectious prion, women and children, who consumed brain, had a much higher likelihood of being infected than men, who preferentially consumed muscles.
+Because infectious prions are particularly concentrated in the brain, women and children - the primary consumers of the brain matter - had a much higher likelihood of being infected than men, who typically consumed muscle.